NASA-AMMOS/Landform/Web/docs/TEST.md

             --form mesh=(mesh filename) \
             --form texture=(texture filename)

    use the mesh and texture filenames you selected during setup.
 If using Postman select the "upload data" request, then click Body, then Choose Files.

+   Validation: check that the response code is HTTP 200 (ok), the content type is `application/json`, and the response body is a valid JSON object with `success=true`.

 4. Get project metadata: TODO